MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 - Fixed [regression](https://github.com/microsoft/qsharp-compiler/issues/1067) in Code Actions due to incompatibility with protocol in VS 16.10.x versions.
 - Improved error message on IQ# `%azure.*` magic commands when no quantum computing targets are available.
 - `azure-quantum` Python package fixes an [issue](https://github.com/microsoft/qdk-python/issues/80) with MSAL Credentials on Windows and now requires minimum versions for all dependencies to mitigate other potential issues with older dependencies.
-- Fixed a [bug in iqsharp](https://github.com/microsoft/iqsharp/issues/448) in which job execution would fail if any operation was defined that wasn't supported on the given target
+- Fixed a [bug in iqsharp](https://github.com/microsoft/iqsharp/issues/448) in which job execution would fail if any operation was defined that wasn't supported on the given target.
-- Fixed a [bug in iqsharp](https://github.com/microsoft/iqsharp/issues/484) in which some programs targeting hardware that supports the [Basic Measurement Feedback profile](xref:microsoft.quantum.target-profiles) were incorrectly being reported as not supported by the Azure Quantum target
+- Fixed a [bug in iqsharp](https://github.com/microsoft/iqsharp/issues/484) in which some programs targeting hardware that supports the [Basic Measurement Feedback profile](xref:microsoft.quantum.target-profiles) were incorrectly being reported as not supported by the Azure Quantum target.
 - Released Az CLI quantum extension version 0.6.1:
     - Added command to request job cancellation: `az quantum job cancel`.
     - Fixed a bug in which job submissions in Azure Quantum that emit standard output were reported as failed, even if the job succeeded.